⛩️ 10 Epic Days in Japan: A Unique & Active Itinerary

 • Skip things if it’s too much – Tokyo can feel overwhelming, especially if you’re trying to visit many of the top attractions in a few days.
 The itinerary above is packed.
 Don’t feel you need to do everything, so skip things to fit your travel pace and interests better.

 • Learn to use Tabelog – Tokyo’s abundance of amazing food is unparalleled.
 But it’s also crowded with overpriced, touristy restaurants.
-Learn how to use the free Japanese crowdsourcing website Tabelog to find authentic food.
+Learn how to use the Tabelog to find authentic food.

 A stack of fluffy pancakes below whipped cream and berries.